dmarinova1/SPOP/README.md

 documentation scikit-learn helped build this SPOP program providing details on modules, methods, parameters specification: https://scikit-learn.org/stable/documentation.html

-SPOPv0.ipynb is the jupyter notebook containing the code of the SPOP-PROG. data-breed.csv is the dataset.
+SPOPv#.ipynb is the jupyter notebook containing the code of the SPOP-PROG. data-breed.csv is the dataset.

+- Note: naming conventions of the ipynb file: since the SPOP is created incrementaly, the version of the program is indicated as version 'v' followed by a number.